arangodb/docs/3.10/http/indexes.md

 ### Geo-spatial index

-A geo-spatial index can accelerate queries that filter and sort by the distance between stored coordinates and coordinates provided in a query.
+A geo-spatial index can accelerate queries that filter and sort by the distance between stored points and points provided in a query.

 ### Multi-dimensional index